Dammam: Rail

-The headquarters of the Saudi Railways Organization (SRO), one of Saudi Arabia's two railway operators, is in Dammam.
+The Saudi Railways Organization (SRO), which was formerly headquartered in Dammam, was one of Saudi Arabia's two railway operators.
+It has since been dissolved and merged into the Saudi Railway Company (SAR), which later rebranded itself as Saudi Arabia Railways.
 The passenger terminal in Dammam was the first built in Saudi Arabia and was built in 1981.
 It is considered to be a major terminal in the Saudi railway network.

 Dammam will serve as an important junction on the proposed Gulf Railway connecting all six GCC member states.
 The city is located along the proposed main line connecting Kuwait with Oman via Saudi Arabia and the UAE.
 A branch line connecting Bahrain to Dammam are also part of the proposed project.

 Two future railway projects connecting Dammam to Jeddah via Riyadh and Mecca in the western region and Dammam with Jubail have been proposed.

 Rapid transit

 An integrated public transport system for Dammam was approved by the Council of Ministers on 19 May 2014, and publicly announced by Mayor Fahad Al Jubair on 21 May 2014.
 The project includes 50 km of light rail, 110 km of bus rapid transit, and 350 km of feeder buses to link the outskirts of the city.
 The light rail system will have two lines.
 The first line will link Tarout Island with King Fahd Causeway via Qatif, Dammam and Dhahran.
 The second line will connect central Dammam to the King Fahd International Airport.
 Studies to finalize the alignment and location of the stations should have taken an estimated 18 months.
 The Dammam Metro is expected to open in 2021, but its current official status is unknown.

+The bus rapid transit system was launched in 2023.
+It mainly covers Dammam, Khobar, Qatif, and Dhahran, over a distance of 453 kilometers, with 212 bus stops.

 Culture

 Entertainment

-As part of the Saudi Government's Vision 2030 program that aims at diversifying the non-oil revenues in Saudi Arabia, the Saudi Public Investment Fund (PIF) has planned to establish entertainment destinations in the Eastern Province.
+As part of the Saudi Government's Vision 2030 program that aims at diversifying the non-oil revenues in Saudi Arabia, the Public Investment Fund (PIF) has planned to establish entertainment destinations in the Eastern Province.
 This would include the establishment of amusement parks and the building of several entertainment facilities such as theatres.
-The King Salman Energy Park (SPARK) is planned to be established by ARAMCO between Dammam and Ahsa. covering an area of 50 km2.
+The King Salman Energy Park (SPARK) is planned to be established by ARAMCO between Dammam and Al-Ahsa. covering an area of 50 km2.

+The beaches overlooking the Persian Gulf have always been a main destination for locals, especially for fishermen.